Index Page Image Descriptions

 Fallen Aspen log hosts delicate bracket fungus as fall colours appear on vegetation.

 High water on Pond at Friendly Forest.
 Photo taken from deck.
-At this time amny trees have died because of high water.
+At this time many trees have died because of high water.
 Excessive rains over two years have raised the pond level by 2 metres or more.
 I hope that the large birch which has graced the home page will survive to see more years.

 After a late Spring snow storm on May 18, 2007.
-The Sasskatoon and pin Cherry trees had just started to bloom and the below freezing temperatures are likely to have killed any hope of getting summer fruit from those trees.
+The Saskatoon and pin Cherry trees had just started to bloom and the below freezing temperatures are likely to have killed any hope of getting summer fruit from those trees.
 While that is a negative, just consider the incredible beauty shown here.

 This is a view of my table at Friendly Forest.
 I took time in the winter of 2006 - 2007 to redo the table top.
 It is now solid Birch wood and I have carved forest-floor images into the surface.